KirolosSamuelAzmy/Room-Lock-using-Tiva-C/README.md

 # Room-Lock-using-Tiva-C
-##### A Hotel Room Password lock using Tiva C , UARt , Keypad and a simulator to a solenoid.
+##### A Hotel Room Password lock using Tiva C , UART , Keypad and a simulator to a solenoid.
 ------------------------------------------------------------------------------------------------------
 #### UART
 ###### UART implementation support receiving two data types both Char and Unsigned integer.